College Cash Campaign: Students

 ► Apply by the Early Bird Deadline of February 15 to be eligible for a $500 scholarship drawing.

 ❹ Going to community college?
 Fill out the Oregon Promise application by June 1.

 ❺ Apply for other scholarships and complete any additional financial aid forms.► Check for additional scholarships from the colleges you have applied to; you may need to complete additional paperwork.

 ► Search national search engines like Fast Web and check with your high school for local and regional scholarships.

-► Some colleges require students to complete the CSS/Financial Aid PROFILE in order to receive financial aid.
+► Some colleges require students to complete the CSS Profile in order to receive financial aid.
 In Oregon, Lewis & Clark College and Reed College require it; check with out-of-state colleges to see if they require it.

 Not sure where to start?
 Learn the basics of how to pay for college with an overview of financial aid.